StellarSand/privacy-settings/Privacy Settings/Android-12-Privacy-Settings.md

 - Lock after screen timeout: Immediately
 - Power button instantly locks: On

+#### SIM card lock
+- Lock SIM card: On > Enter default PIN > OK
+- Change SIM PIN > Enter old and new SIM PIN > OK (Create a secure new SIM PIN)

+NOTE 1: The default PIN code is usually 1234 or 0000.
+However, if these two don't work, you should look on SIM card's packaging or contact your SIM provider's customer support.

+NOTE 2: If you enter the PIN code wrong 3 times, you'll be asked to enter a PUK (Personal Unlock Key) code.
+This code can be obtained from the carrier, after they verify you are the rightful owner of the SIM.
+DO NOT try to guess the PUK code.
+If you enter it wrong 3 times, the SIM will be permanently locked and you might have to get a new SIM from your carrier.

 #### Encryption & credentials
 - Encrypt phone: Encrypted